-The Graduate Certificate Program will be accepting applications in Winter 2013.
-See Admissions instructions below. **Submission deadline is Friday, April 5.**
+The Graduate Certificate Program will be accepting applications in Winter 2014.
+See Admissions instructions below. **Submission deadline April 4, 2014.**

-- Explore these dynamics across world societies and cultures.
+- Explore how these dynamics differ among the world’s societies, including pre-modern and non-Western cultures.

 - Develop sensitivity to issues of gender, race, and class in science, technology, and medicine.

-- Employ STS approaches as scholars or practitioners (e.g., engineers or scientists).
+- Use STS approaches to further their professional and intellectual development as practitioners (e.g., engineers or scientists) and/or academics.

 Course of Study